ajk8/fencepy/README.md

 ### Python versions

-Currently, only python 2.x is supported.
+Both python 2 and 3 are supported.

 ### Cross-platform support